OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 Please see also the list of `Compute node partitions`_ above.

-For correct usage of GPU nodes please see the section `GPU compute nodes`_.

 Job scripts the do not use CPU cores or GPUs correctly may be rejected at submit time with an error message.

 Usage of BIG memory nodes